NBISweden/MrBayes/INSTALL-Docker-Ubuntu.md

   (since we asked for not using CUDA or Java):
     - `WARNING: NVIDIA CUDA nvcc compiler not found`
     - `WARNING: JDK installation not found`

-- Instructions for Debian are identical, but you would use a Debian container such as `debian:sid` instead of `ubuntu:20.04`.

 - We are not building the LaTeX version of the documentation for MrBayes.
 For building the documentation, we recommend to use the `latexmk` script.
 Using